Thursday, December 2, 2010

 You rise and meet the day

-it's like spying on hope ever onward with more to burn
+I'm watching you go, it's like spying on hope ever onward with more to burn

 Giving your hands and your heart to the weave of the world, though it fights each turn